ahf/onion-tex/src/pandoc/ahf-driving-it-aarhus-2019/slides.markdown

 ## Anti-censorship Strategies

-- Censors will apply censorship to **known** relays in the network.
+1. Censors will apply censorship to **all** relays in the network and effectively block access to the Tor network.
-- Same applies for **known** bridges.
+2. Censors will apply censorship to **known** bridges.

-- \textbf{Solution:} We either make it hard to analyze the traffic and/or make it hard to find and block the bridges.
+\textbf{Solution:} We make it difficult to find and block bridges and we make it difficult to learn if a given connection is between a Tor user and an entry-point into the Tor network.

 ## Bridges